USharpUtsav/Wedding-Web-Scrapping-/README.md

 Install the dependencies:

 _##Running the Project_

 1.Open a terminal or command prompt.

-2.Navigate to the wedvenue folder inside the extracted intern_parsedom folder:
+2.Navigate to the wedvenue folder inside the extracted folder:

 3.Run the command :-scrapy crawl venue_spider -o weddingvenues.csv